 I am not health-conscious whatsoever.
 I rarely work out, and when it comes to groceries, I usually only buy whatever is convenient rather than what is healthy.
 I’m always on the go, and my main priorities are my career and social life.
 Adopting healthier habits can improve your life significantly, and I’ve personally made five changes to my routine that help me every day.
-Mentally, physically, and emotionally, these tweaks have had a tremendous impact on my overall health – and I promise even the busiest career women can make time for them too.
+Mentally, physically, and emotionally, these healthy lifestyle tips have had a tremendous impact on my overall health – and I promise even the busiest career women can make time for them too.

 - Eat breakfast within the first hour of waking up.